News

 Chris Donohue Sr., Kepner's step-grandfather, said, "I am glad that justice is starting and I am hoping she gets the justice she deserves," adding, "Her life was cut short and we are saddened that we will not be able to see what a beautiful life she would have had."

-Kepner was a senior at Temple Christian School in Titusville and was known for cheerleading and an outgoing personality.
-She was described as “bubbly, funny, outgoing,” and her obituary noted her love for gymnastics and boating.
+Kepner was a senior at Temple Christian School in Titusville.
+She was a cheerleader with an outgoing personality, described by family and friends as "bubbly, funny, outgoing," and her obituary noted her love for gymnastics and boating.
 Kepner had plans to join the U.S. Navy after graduation, aspiring to become a K9 officer.
-Her birth mother, Heather Wright, said her daughter “always wanted to make people laugh,” and described her as someone who loved being in the water.
+Her birth mother, Heather Wright, said her daughter "always wanted to make people laugh," and described her as someone who loved being in the water.

 Family members also spoke about the shock of her death.
 Kepner's grandmother, Barbara Kepner, said, "We were all having a great time," adding, "I couldn't fathom why anyone would wanna hurt my baby."
 Her grandfather, Jeffrey Kepner, said, "It's all family."

-In Titusville, Kepner was mourned in a celebration-of-life service in November that drew hundreds of people, and her car was turned into a makeshift memorial by friends and relatives.
+In Titusville, Kepner was mourned at a celebration-of-life service in November that drew hundreds of people.
+Family members encouraged attendees to wear bright colors instead of traditional black "in honor of Anna's bright and beautiful soul," and her car was turned into a makeshift memorial by friends and relatives.

 Key dates in the case

-- February 2026: Hudson is arrested and charged in federal court as a juvenile; the case file is sealed because of his age, and he is later released under conditions including electronic monitoring while living with an uncle in Hernando County.
+February 2026: Hudson was arrested and charged in federal court as a juvenile.
+The case file was sealed because of his age, and he was later released under conditions including electronic monitoring while living with an uncle in Hernando County.

-- March–April 2026: A federal grand jury returns an indictment; Judge Bloom approves transferring the case to adult prosecution, and the court file is unsealed.
+April 2026: A federal grand jury returned an indictment.
+Judge Bloom approved transferring the case to adult prosecution, and the court file was unsealed.
+Hudson filed a written not-guilty plea.